 Great Things To Do When It Is Yucky Outside

-I was hopeful that the winter was over, find especially when it was so gorgeous outside yesterday.
-But of course, viagra 100mg winter reared its ugly head today and we are stuck inside again.
-Made me think of fun things to do that will keep your kids stimulated and active, diagnosis even in the rain or snow.
+I was hopeful that the winter was over, especially when it was so gorgeous outside yesterday.
+But of course, winter reared its ugly head today and we are stuck inside again.
+Made me think of fun things to do that will keep your kids stimulated and active, even in the rain or snow.
 Here are some great places for kids to play:

 - GO OUTSIDE – why are we so scared of inclement weather?
 On rainy days we go outside in our boots and jackets and slush pants and jump in puddles, or build snow angles or snowmen when it is snowy.
 My kids can’t get enough of ‘yucky weather’.